Academic Regulations

 The possible outcomes of this academic progress review include (but are not limited to):

-• Allowing the student to continue in the program as planned, and continuing to follow a signed Individual Academic Action Plan, and monitoring their progress.
+• Allowing the student to continue in the program as planned, continuing to follow a signed Individual Academic Action Plan, and monitoring the student’s progress.

 • Presenting the case to the Committee on Standing to determine if a recommendation to terminate the student’s registration will be made to the Dean of the Faculty of Information.